martinjoiner/Skywriter-WebGL/README.md

 The eventual goal is for it to continually fly, writing a never-ending stream of live Tweets.

+## Controls

+Press the 's' key to toggle the smoke trail on and off.

 ## Installation

 Clone down the repo to your machine and point the browser to `/public/index.html`.
 The whole page is static HTML and JavaScript.